-Requirements will be assessed by application form and interview
+Requirements will be assessed by our application form and interview.

-All day Wednesday 10am to 5pm, or Monday and Wednesday evenings 7 to 9.45pm.
+All day Wednesday or Monday and Wednesday evenings, plus additional elements.

 You will need to submit and pass a 10,000 word qualifying paper, combining a description of one of your cases with relevant theory.

 Dr Sarah Wynick